DanielAJoyce/geo-coffee/README.md

 - Fix map screen to refresh dynamically when moving screen.
 Seems like there's a bit of an issue when updating state continually.
 - Allow users to add favourites.
+- Bring more details and styling to the Details Screen
 - Styling
+- Make the application more modularised, right now there's not much modularity currently.